 Overcoming a business case to upgrade products and services can be impossible.
 But without improvements, you may lose custom.
 Sometimes simple fixes can be enough to resolve an issue and prevent reoccurrences.
 So long as you know that is what you are doing.

 You may think your B2B customer is giving harsh feedback to negotiate price.
 Or perhaps you suspect a competitor is paying people to dump poor reviews* on your eCommerce site.
 I know people who believe ‘no-one gives positive reviews’.
 And we have all seen reviews that cause our eyes to widen in disbelief.

 Does all this mean we should ignore feedback?
 Certainly not.

 Nor should we forget to bring a pinch of salt to the table.

-If you serve consumers you can use the two-edged sword of social media and online reviews.
-Now, I definitely don’t mean paying someone to make cookie cutter responses to every review.
-We consumers see right through that.
+If you serve consumers, you can use the two-edged sword of social media and online reviews.
+Now, I don’t mean paying someone to make cookie cutter responses to every review.
+We, consumers, see right through that.
 Deciphering on-line reviews is also about the numbers.
 Look for trends, sentiments and low points.
-Find out which part of the customer experience is great and appreciated.
+Find out which part of the customer experience is excellent and appreciated.
 Pinpoint the times when your customers feel let down.

 Flip me for more

 An early manager drummed this into me.
 For each arrow he said ‘no…without’.
 Try it – No data without recording.
 No recording without analysis.
 No analysis without action.
 No action without data.